 There are benefits and supports provided to the owners of protected structures to assist them in the protection and maintenance of structures of local, regional and national importance.

 Tipperary County Council Conservation Grants

-Applications are accepted before the end of January with works to be completed before end of 2020 in line with the provisions of each scheme.
+Applications are invited until close of business on the 22nd February 2021 with works to be completed before end of 2021 in line with the provisions of each scheme.

-Please refer to this link https://www.tipperarycoco.ie/planning under News for further detail.
+Please refer to following links for further detail;

 A grant is available from the Department of Housing, Planning and Local Government towards the cost of renovating thatched roofs of owner occupied houses.
 A grant of two thirds of the approved cost, up to a maximum of €3,810, is available.
 A higher level of assistance of up to €5,714 is available for houses on specified offshore islands.
 Householders with a medical card may be eligible for thatching grants up to a maximum of €6,350 (or €8,253 in the case of houses on the offshore islands).
 In such cases the grant may cover up to 80% of the approved cost of works subject to the maximum grant.

 For conditions of eligibility and an application form please refer to the link here